python4astronomers/python4astronomers/source/installation/installation.rst

 Workshop goals:

 - Install Python and all packages needed for the rest of the workshops
+- Understand the concept of Python modules and packages
 - Learn how to find and install other 3rd party packages:

   - PyPI
   - using pip install
   - using python setup.py install

-- Learn where Python files live
+- Know where Python files live
+- Learn how to solve installation problems
+- Understand the issues involved with multiple Python installations

 :Authors: Tom Aldcroft, Tom Robitaille
 :Copyright: 2011 Smithsonian Astrophysical Observatory